SpenceKonde/megaTinyCore/megaavr/extras/TakingOverTCA0.md

 [Technical Brief 3217: Getting started with TCA](https://www.microchip.com/en-us/application-notes/tb3217)

-## Reconfiguring TCA0 while using megaTinyCore
+## Reconfiguring TCA0 while using DxCore and megaTinyCore
-The most common point of confusion is the fact that megaTinyCore, out of the box, configures TCA0 for use in "Split Mode" - this allows it to generate 6 8-bit PWM signals.
-This provides 2 additional PWM pins (3 if TCB0 is needed for other purposes) - and since analogWrite() only supports 8-bit PWM anyway, when using the Arduino API functions, there is no loss of functionality imposed by this.
+The most common point of confusion is the fact that DxCore and megaTinyCore, out of the box, configures TCA0 (and TCA1 if present) for use in "Split Mode" - this allows them to generate 6 8-bit PWM signals eacg.
+Since analogWrite() only supports 8-bit PWM anyway, when using the Arduino API functions, there is no loss of functionality imposed by this.
 However, for users wishing to take over the timer, it has caused confusion, because it changes the behavior of the compare and period registers significantly (they are treated as 8-bit values instead of 16-bit ones), and TCA0.CTRLD which controls split mode is enable-locked.
 In order to help resolve this issue and make it easier to make use of the advanced functionality of the timer, we provide the `takeOverTCA0()` function.
-That will disable all of the core-mediated API functionality that interacts with the timer, so that digitalWrite (and analogWrite) will not reconfigure the timer, which could result in PWM on a different pin being turned off (in the vase of digitalWrite - you should not call analogWrite() on a pin that is controlled by TCA0 anyway after taking over TCA0.
+That will disable all of the core-mediated API functionality that interacts with the timer, so that digitalWrite (and analogWrite) will not reconfigure the timer, which could result in PWM on an unexpected pin being turned off(in the vase of digitalWrite - you should not call analogWrite() on a pin that is controlled by TCA0 anyway after taking over TCA0.
 Simply calling `takeOverTCA0()` will perform a hard reset of the timer in addition to instructing analogWrite() and digitalWrite() not to configure that timer (digitalPinToTimerNow() will return NOT_ON_TIMER for TCA0 pins).

 ### Fully manual reconfiguration
 You must disable the timer when switching split mode and non-split mode, and Microchip recommends that you issue a reset command.
 That's what we do here.
 This will reset timer registers to their default (not our default) values.
 Note that in split mode, the two low bits must be 1, or the command is ignored.
 Only 00 (none) and 11 (both) are listed as valid; it sounds like there had originally been a plan to allow the RESTART command to be issued independently to the two halves (and possibly a third command) but that it either was never implemented, or never worked correctly and was discovered early enough and dropped instead of adding another issue that would go unfixed for 5+ years to the errata.